 You can recycle the aluminum of the rims of the used tires.
 You can also earn yourself a small profit out of the different parts of the tires.

-If your tires are still intact with their rims and buyers aren’t particular with buying tires with rims, you can negotiate a deal with stores that would pay you for the aluminium of your used tires.
+If your tires are still intact with their rims and buyers aren’t particular about buying tires with rims, you can negotiate a deal with stores that would pay you for the aluminum of your used tires.